Displaying Source Code(s)

 slower than INDEX access.
 Faster and efficient.

 4 It can be used in any arithmetic operations or for display.
-It cannot
+It

 be